Photography in England: Historical & Contemporary Practices

-This is a Spring 2nd half term course.
-2nd Half term classes start March 16,2020.
+This is a Spring 2nd half-term course.
+2nd Half term classes start March 16, 2020.
 Students will be required to register for Art 4/6641 and attend on-campus classes prior to the program departure date to receive full credit for the course.
-Program and course fees will be posted to student Tigerxpress account (Spring 2) once student is registered.
+Program and course fees will be posted to students' Tigerxpress account (Spring 2) once students are registered.
 Payment plans are available.

-Required Equipment: Students will provide their own DSLR camera, laptop and external hard drive.
-The instructor will provide selected readings and other material.
-The host institution will provide computer labs, digital printing facilities and materials.
+Required Equipment: Students will provide their own DSLR camera, laptop, and external hard drive.
+The instructor will provide selected readings and other materials.
+The host institution will provide computer labs, digital printing facilities, and materials.

 |ART 4641 / 6641 Study and Travel in Art

 Housing: Students will be housed in shared rooms at the University of Kent Medway Campus.